ambanum/disinfo.quaidorsay.fr-ops/README.md

 ## Usage

-_Note: To avoid making changes on the production server by mistake, all commands will be run on the vagrant dev VM, which need to be started before with `vagrant up`.
-To execute command on the production server you should specify it by adding the option `-i inventories/production.yml`_
+To avoid making changes on the production server by mistake, by default all commands will only affect the vagrant developement VM (The VM need to be started before with `vagrant up`).\
+To execute commands on the production server you should specify it by adding the option `-i inventories/production.yml` to the following commands:

 - To setup a phoenix server:
 ```